VishalNadig/hand-gesture-controlled-turtlebot4/docs/troubleshooting.rst

 Network Issues
 -----

 - Configuring the netplan configuration yaml file is quite tricky and tedious to figure out.
-Here is a sample /etc/netplan/50-cloud-init.yaml template file to make things easier.
+Here is a sample /etc/netplan/50-cloud-init.yaml template file to make things easier by:

     - Replace the <SSID_HERE> with the network SSID and the <PASSWORD_HERE> with the network password respectively.